Don’t leave a mess,

 We're proactive seniors.

-We've seen the pain left by lack of wills or just organisation.
+We've seen the pain left by lack of wills or just lack of organisation.
 We asked ourselves if our stuff's in order for when the inevitable happens.

 Maybe you know the feeling?